opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 Multichain
 ----------

 NFVbench allows to run multiple chains at the same time.
-For example it is possible to run PVP service chain N-times, where N can be as much as your compute power can scale.
+For example it is possible to stage the PVP service chain N-times, where N can be as much as your compute power can scale.
 With N = 10, NFVbench will spawn 10 VMs as a part of 10 simultaneous PVP chains.

-Number of chains is specified by ``--service-chain-count`` or ``-scc`` flag, default value is 1.
+The number of chains is specified by ``--service-chain-count`` or ``-scc`` flag with a default value of 1.
-For example to run NFVbench with 3 PVP chains use command:
+For example to run NFVbench with 3 PVP chains:

 .. code-block:: bash

     nfvbench -c nfvbench.cfg --rate 10000pps -scc 3

-It is not necessary to specify service chain because PVP is set as default.
-PVP service chains will have 3 VMs in 3 chains with this configuration.
+It is not necessary to specify the service chain type (-sc) because PVP is set as default.
+The PVP service chains will have 3 VMs in 3 chains with this configuration.
 If ``-sc PVVP`` is specified instead, there would be 6 VMs in 3 chains as this service chain has 2 VMs per chain.
 Both **single run** or **NDR/PDR** can be run as multichain.
-Running multichain is a scenario closer to a real life situation than just simple run.
+Running multichain is a scenario closer to a real life situation than runs with a single chain.

 External Chain